buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 # Podcast Show: Dimension Minus Zero One Hundred and Forty-eight

-***Format:** This is something like a mix between The Eric Andre Show and podcasts in the style of “let's pretend we know something and are fucking experts in these fields.”*
+***Format:** Something like a mix between The Eric Andre Show and podcasts in the style of “let's pretend we know something and are fucking experts in these fields.”*

 ## Script